-If an applicant is assessed under s190 Part VII of the Housing Act 1996 as intentionally homeless or if they satisfy the criteria for 'unacceptable behaviour' then the applicant will be deemed disqualified from the housing register, (see 'unacceptable behaviour').
-Applicants who are intentionally homeless will be offered advice and assistance to access private rented housing or Housing Association accommodation.
-Where an applicant does not qualify to join the Council's Housing Register and at risk of homelessness, those who are willing and engage with the following services will be considered for a "second chance".
+If an applicant is assessed under s190 Part VII of the Housing Act 1996 as intentionally homeless they will be placed into Band 3 and will be offered advice and assistance to access private rented housing or Housing Association accommodation.

+Where an applicant does not qualify to join the Council's Housing Register and at risk of homelessness, those who are willing and engage with the following services will be considered for a "Next Steps Plan".
 Their case will be heard at the Housing Assessment Panel requesting to re-join the Housing Register.